mumoshu/prenv/README.md

 **usage(note that you can specify multiple downstream queues)**: `prenv-sqs-forwarder -region <region> -queue <queue> -downstream-queue <downstream-queue> -downstream-queue <downstream-queue>`

+See [scripts/sqs-forwarder](/scripts/sqs-forwarder) for the example command that uses all the available flags.

+In practice, `prenv-init` generates those flags and deploy `sqs-forwarder` onto your Kubernetes cluster so you don't have to.

+It might still be useful to know about what are configurable and not and how it works by reading the example command, though.

 ### prennv-outgoing-webhook

 By specifying the base host name, the subdomain will be treated as the environment name to be included in the notification.